-Supplemental air bag warning liaht
+Supplemental air bag warning light

-After turning the ignition key to the ON position, the supplemental air bag light will illuminate.
+After turning the ignition key to the ON position, the supplemental air bag warning light will illuminate.
 The supplemental air bag warning light will turn off after about 7 seconds if the supplemental front air bag and supplemental side air bag systems and pre-tensioner seat belt are operational.

-If any of the following conditions occur, the supplemental air bag and pre-tensioner seat belt need servicing and your vehicle must be taken to your nearest authorized NISSAN dealer.
+If any of the following conditions occur, the supplemental front air bag, supplemental side air bag (if so equipped) and supplemental curtain side-impact air bag (if so equipped) systems. and pre-tensioner seat belt need servicing and vour vehicle must be taken to vour nearest NISSAN dealer.

-- The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag light flashes intermittently.

-The supplemental air bag light does not come on at all.
+- The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag light flashes intermittently. - The supplemental air bag light does not come on at all.